World Chess Championship 1960: 1960 Championship match

 The best of 24 game match was held in Moscow.
 In the event of a 12–12 tie, Botvinnik, the title holder, would retain the Championship.

 Due to Tal's less impressive results against the very top players, including his three losses to Keres in the Candidates, Botvinnik was the favourite.
-However Tal won the match decisively, by a margin of 4 points.
+Tal won the match decisively, however, by a margin of 4 points.